bgott/FlickrFetchr/README.md

-Sample project built to get feet wet with React, and Redux.
+Mini project to serve as a javascript refresh and get my feet wet with both React and Redux.

-Single page app that allows users to search for photo tags hosted on Flickr.
+Single page web app allowing users to search for public photos, by tag(s), on the Flickr public database.